 Along with Japan, the Republic of Korea or South Korea has been one of the sought-after destinations by Pinoy tourists and even budget travelers like us and for good reason.
 For one, Korea has, in recent years, relaxed the Visa requirements for Filipino tourists to increase tourist arrival in their country.
 Also, given the stiff competition with other countries, visiting Korea has become affordable as ever.
-But first, you have to secure an approved tourist Visa to be able to set-foot in this amazing country.
+But first, you have to secure an approved tourist Visa (save for Jeju Island) to be able to set-foot in this amazing country.

 I. WHAT TYPE OF VISA SHOULD I APPLY FOR?

 - This is the Visa type you should apply for if you would like to visit as an individual tourist or as part of a tour group.
 This also applies to visitors for business purposes.